-- 5.1.
-There are financial implications associated with preparing and updating a local plan.
-The costs can be considered in several discrete parts: - Updating the evidence base includes costs associated with consultants and the commissioning of studies. - Policy writing includes legal and specialist expertise / input to help shape the emerging plan and review all supporting documents. - Undertaking the Regulation 18 and 19 formal consultations includes costs associated with managing the council's Local Plan consultation database and interactive consultation system, procuring consultants (where required) to help run the consultation and other activities such as venue hire, printing of materials, etc. - Preparation of the publication/submission plan includes specialist expertise / input to ensure that the development strategy remains sound, having considered the comments received.
-If it is robust, then there would be costs associated with making any final amendments to the plan and associated documents, and printing of all

-- documents for submission to the Secretary of State.
+- Policy writing includes legal and specialist expertise / input to help shape the emerging plan and review all supporting documents. - Undertaking the Regulation 18 and 19 formal consultations includes costs associated with managing the Council's Local Plan consultation database and interactive consultation system, procuring consultants (where required) to help run the consultation and other activities such as venue hire, printing of materials, etc. - Preparation of the publication/submission plan includes specialist expertise / input to ensure that the development strategy remains sound, having considered the comments received.
+If it is robust, then there would be costs associated with making any final amendments to the plan and associated documents, and printing of all documents for submission to the Secretary of State.
 If it is not sound, then a further targeted Regulation 19 consultation would be required. - Examination, adoption and legal challenge includes costs associated with hiring an independent Planning Inspector and a Programme Officer to support them.
-There would also be costs associated with having specialist consultants (where appropriate) to represent the council, including a specialist barrister(s).
+There would also be costs associated with having specialist consultants (where appropriate) to represent the Council, including a specialist barrister(s).
 Members of the public are free to legally challenge the adoption of a Local Plan within a set timeframe.
-Should the Local Plan be legally challenged this is likely to incur additional costs. - 5.2.
-At I April 2023, the opening balance on the Local Plan reserve was £677,000. - 5.3.
+Should the Local Plan be legally challenged this is likely to incur additional costs. - 7.2.
+At I April 2023, the opening balance on the Local Plan reserve was £677,000. - 7.3.
 It is estimated that an additional £550,000 will be required to prepare the Development Strategy and Site Allocations Plan (2026-2041).
-This would include commissioning additional evidence to test and justify new site allocations and aid the delivery of four supplementary planning documents (SPDs) listed at paragraph 7.6. - 5.4.
+This would include commissioning additional evidence to test and justify new site allocations and aid the delivery of four supplementary planning documents (SPDs) listed at paragraph 7.6. - 7.4.
 Additional funding will be required should the council need to use the fall back approach, shown in Diagram I (scenario 2).
 This may require up to an additional £500,000, although it is difficult to quantify at this stage as it requires far greater clarity on the new plan-making system.
 The new system is being advertised as being quicker and more efficient but this remains to be seen in the absence of secondary legislation.
 Furthermore, the planning system will continue to operate within a legal framework, where planning judgements need to be justified / evidenced.
-This is often where the costs and resources sit. - 5.5.
+This is often where the costs and resources sit. - 7.5.
 There will be a cost to the council if it chooses not to update or delay the preparation of the Development Strategy and Site Allocations Plan (2026-2041).
 History offers a useful reminder.
 Between 2011 and the adoption of the Local Plan in 2018, the council received 27 planning appeals where the housing land supply was challenged, 17 of which found the lack of a five year housing land supply to be a significant material consideration.
 Tewkesbury Borough Council provides a useful indication of cost.
-It recently lost three appeals, where the five year housing land supply was contested, at an estimated cost of £500,000.
+It recently lost three appeals, where the five year housing land supply was contested, at an estimated cost of £500,000. - Local Development Scheme project timetable - 7.6.
+The Council's Local Development Scheme has been updated see Annex E. This document sets out the key plan-making milestones and dates.
+The timetable is subject to periodic review.
+Milestones may change if, for example, significant additional issues are identified through the consultation process and/or the review of the Council's evidence base.
+This will be kept under review by the Local Plan Programme Board.
+The following table summarises the key milestones contained within the Local Development Scheme for the replacement plan.